Azure-Samples/container-service-python-manage/README.md

     See [this documentation]( https://docs.microsoft.com/en-us/azure/container-service/container-service-dcos-fileshare#create-a-file-share-on-microsoft-azure)
     for information on other ways of doing this.

-1. Upload ACR credentials into the file share.
+1. [ACR] Upload ACR credentials into the file share.

     After the file share is created,
     [`ContainerHelper`](container_helper.py) uploads the credentials into it.